 - 1. A declared career technical major - 2.
-Economically disadvantaged, disabled or be a single-parent
+Economically disadvantaged, disabled or be a single-parent or pregnant female

 Students are encouraged to apply early for child care and must reapply each semester/term, as resources are limited.
 Students should contact the Counseling Center to request services.